The Lab

 Action 4 | Universidade de Santiago de Compostela

-Through soil rehabilitation and the promotion of biodiversity in communal forests, this line of action aims to strengthen their carbon sequestration capacity and promote the health and resilience of ecosystems.
-During these two years, the project will work on improving soil fertility through amendments based on waste and by-products, as well as studying their potential for trading carbon credits through improved forest management.
+Through soil rehabilitation and the promotion of biodiversity in communal forests, this line of action aims to enhance their carbon capture capacity and improve the health and resilience of ecosystems.

 Carbon sequestration and soil remediation